thuc248997/userboard-rzv2m/meta-userboard-rzv2m/recipes-bsp/flash-writer/README.md

 #### 3. Update the core-image to the EMMC

-After booting successfully from a given NFS server, run the `./mmc_download.sh` .
+After booting successfully from a given NFS server, run the `./mmc_download.sh` shell-script ; this shell-script will help patition / format the EMMC, then un-tar the core-image to the EMMC partitions.

 ```
 ./mmc_download.sh